edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-10-23-crisis-management-training.md

 permalink: /blog/crisis-management-training/
 author: { name: Michael Hansen }
 image: blog/2019-010-23-crisis-management-training.jpg
-excerpt: How well would your employees respond to a crisis in the workplace?
+meta: How well would your employees respond to a crisis in the workplace?
 If the answer is “not very well,” it’s time to develop crisis management training.
 Here's how.
 ---

 Many workers in the U.S. are unprepared for a major workplace emergency or crisis.